attilamacskasy/openhomerobot/README.md

 ---

+## 🧱 Hardware note: LEGO model choice

+I'm not yet settled on a specific LEGO build (EV3/Robot Inventor variants, custom humanoids, etc.).
+The immediate focus is the software and control architecture — getting the AI → MCP → motion loop solid — rather than the perfect DIY LEGO robot.
+The exact model can evolve as the control stack matures.

+---

 ## 🚀 Vision

 The long-term goal is to make humanoid robotics accessible and intelligent enough for **home use**, starting with affordable platforms and open tools.